mihs/littleos/README.md

 This is a work in progress.

-It all started with the littleos book http://littleosbook.github.io
+Development inspired by the littleos book http://littleosbook.github.io

 The goal is to create a minimal x86 OS that can run a GBA emulator.